Democke/personal-projects/README.md

   Environment variables:

-      HISTCOUNT- the number of history entries that will be printed to the screen
+      HISTCOUNT- the number of history entries that will be printed to the screen when the command is run.

       HISTFILECOUNT- the number of history entries that will be written to the shell's history file on close.